Internship Visa Sponsorship Jobs in New York

 Which visa types are most common for internship roles in New York?

-The most common visa for paid internships in New York is the J-1 Exchange Visitor visa, specifically the Intern category, which requires a designated sponsor organization and a host employer.
+The most common visa for paid internships in New York is the J-1 visa Exchange Visitor visa, specifically the Intern category, which requires a designated sponsor organization and a host employer.
 F-1 students enrolled at U.S. universities can use Curricular Practical Training or Optional Practical Training for internships without requiring employer-sponsored petitions.
-H-1B sponsorship for internships is uncommon given the cap, lottery, and minimum degree requirements involved.
+H-1B visa sponsorship for internships is uncommon given the cap, lottery, and minimum degree requirements involved.

 How to find internship visa sponsorship jobs in New York?